AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```

 The BDM paper states that

-"[...] if `|Adj(X)|` is close to `1`, then `BDM(X) ≈ `K(X)`."
+> [...] if `|Adj(X)|` is close to `1`, then `BDM(X) ≈ K(X)`.

 where `Adj(X)` is the set of pairs of substrings with their occurance counts.
 The block-size of 2 with an overlap of 0 gives an `|Adj(X)|` of exactly 1 since it only has one partition; `Adj(X) = {(01, 9)}`.
 This should, presumably, be as close to the actual Kolmogorov complexity as BDM can get.
 I suppose that means we're trying to find the partition strategy which minimizes the number of substrings which are covered by the CTM database.

 The apendix of the paper has a section on "The Impact of the Partition Strategy".
 It says the following;
 "BDM better approximates the universal measure `K(X)` as the number of elements resulting from applying the partition strategy to `X`."
 as the number of elements... what?
 Was this paper not copy edited!

-"BDM(`X`|Y) is a good approximation to K(`X`|Y) when the Adj(X) and Adj(Y) share a high number of base tensors."
+> `BDM(X|Y)` is a good approximation to `K(X|Y)` when the `Adj(X)` and `Adj(Y)` share a high number of base tensors.

 okay, and finally

-"We conjecture that there is no general strategy for finding abest partition strategy [...]
-Thus the partition strategy can be consideredanhyperparameterthat can be empirically optimized from the available data/"
+> We conjecture that there is no general strategy for finding abest partition strategy [...]
+Thus the partition strategy can be considered an hyperparameter that can be empirically optimized from the available data.

 Hmm... this seems like a big gap in the whole approach.

 So this clears up what a "partitioning strategy" is, at any rate.
 Its a choice of covering over the string into (possibly overlaping) substrings which are in our CTM database.
 But I wasn't so worried about the paritioning strategy, I wanted to know what a "pairing strategy" is.
 The original paper BDM isn't any help since it doesn't describe conditional BDM at all.

 Going back to the topic paper of this post, it does describe a "coarse conditional BDM of `X` with respect to the tensor Y".
-Again, tensors are not explained at all in the paper, and it's unclear if Y actually needs to be a tensor in any mathematical sense.
+Again, tensors are not explained at all in the paper, and it's unclear if `Y` actually needs to be a tensor in any mathematical sense.
 As I stated before, I think the authors just mean 2-dimensional array when they say "tensor", and it seems obvious that the construction doesn't rely on dimensionality at all.
 It defines BDM(`X`|Y) as

 the sum over all `(rx, nx) ∈ Adj(X)` where `rx ∉ Adj(Y)` of `CTM(rx) + log(nx)`